EberlyODL/chem110/resources.md

 # Resources

 **eBook**
+Chemistry faculty at University Park have written an e-book that we will use as the text for this course.
+Beyond text, the e-book has sample problems within the margins of each page that contain a full solution.
+You will also find interactive figures and short demo videos embedded throughout.
+The homework sets will also be hosted in the e-book.
+You'll find links to the  homework within each "Week X" page here in ELMS.

 **Videos**
 In this course, I have prepared two types of videos.
 The first type of video is a lecture-style video and the second demonstrates problem solving.